 I’m a fan of Weil’s, of course–having worked with his staff at the now-defunct Self Healing newsletter, when it was a sister pub of Body+Soul (now Whole Living magazine).
 And while he knows pretty much everything there is to know about food, fitness, meditation, supplements, you name it–I’ve heard him say again and again that when people ask what’s the one thing they can do TODAY to improve their health, it’s always this: Breathe.

-But there’s one exercise in particular he recommends that is worth trying.
+Moving on from there though, there’s one exercise, in particular, he recommends that is worth trying.
 I do it (not as often as I should).
 It’s called the 4-7-8 breath.

 What It Can Do For You